Information on this page is for customers in

 Where Is This Work Being Done?

-Eversource will be constructing the new line from the Woburn Substation through Woburn, Winchester and Stoneham to the Wakefield border.
+We have constructed the new line from the Woburn Substation through Woburn, Winchester and Stoneham to the Wakefield border.
 For more information specific to the Town of Wakefield, please visit the Greater Boston and New Hampshire Solution.

-* Click to Enlarge
+* Click to enlarge

 About This Project

-- Route length: Approximately 8.5 miles
+• Route length: Approximately 8.5 miles

-- Line voltage: 345,000 volt (345-kilovolt [kV]) underground transmission line)
+• Line voltage: 345,000 volt (345-kilovolt [kV]) underground transmission line)

-- Siting review by: EFSB
+• Siting review by: EFSB

 When Is The Work Being Done?

-- Start of construction: 2018
+• Start of construction: 2018

 Construction Updates